nickmhankins/my-dev-vm/readme.md

 You may need to edit the Vagrantfile to reflect your setup, such as your private key name, etc.

 #### SSH Keys
-I wanted my Vagrant machine to use the SSH keypair from my host, here are the steps, summarized
+The Vagrantfile uses the SSH keypair from my host and simultaenously invalidate the public Vagrant using the following steps:

 * Vagrant will initially bootstrap the guest using the built-in insecure Vagrant key
 * The file provisioner transfers my private key from the host to the VM
-* Use the file provisioner again to overwrite the `authorized_keys` file in the guest with the contents of my public key from the host, making the insecure Vagrant key unusable.
+* The file provisioner then overwrites the `authorized_keys` file in the guest with the contents of my public key from the host, making the insecure Vagrant key unusable.
-* Since the `config.ssh.private_key_path` in my Vagrant file provides an array of keys, the next time you run `vagrant up` it will use the first one that works, which happens to be the private key from my host, the one I transfered to the VM earlier.
+* Since the `config.ssh.private_key_path` in my Vagrant file provides an array of keys, the next time you run `vagrant up` it will use the first one that works, which happens to be the private key from my host.